Metamizole

-Metamizole or dipyrone (informally known as the "Mexican aspirin") is a painkiller, spasm reliever, and fever reliever drug.
+Metamizole or dipyrone is a painkiller, spasm reliever, and fever reliever drug.
 It is most commonly given by mouth or by intravenous infusion.
 It belongs to the ampyrone sulfonate family of medicines and was patented in 1922.
 Metamizole is marketed under various trade names.
-It was first used medically in Germany under the brand name "Novalgin", later becoming widely known in Slavic nations and India under the name "Analgin".
+It was first used medically in Germany under the brand name Novalgin, later becoming widely known in Slavic nations and India under the brand name Analgin.

-Sale of Metamizole is restricted in some jurisdictions following studies in the 1970s which correlated it to severe adverse effects, including agranulocytosis.
+The sale of metamizole is restricted in some jurisdictions following studies in the 1970s which correlated it to severe adverse effects, including agranulocytosis.
 Other studies have disputed this judgement, instead claiming that it is a safer drug than other painkillers.
 Metamizole is popular in many countries, where it is typically available as an over-the-counter medication.

+In the United States, metamizole is known colloquially as "Mexican aspirin".

 Medical uses

 Metamizole, with its analgesic (pain relief), antipyretic (fever reduction), and spasmolytic (relax muscle contractions) properties, is utilized in the management of acute pain, fever, and pain caused by muscle spasms.

-It is primarily used for perioperative pain, acute injury, colic, cancer pain, other acute/chronic forms of pain and high fever unresponsive to other agents.
+Metamizole is primarily used for perioperative pain, acute injury, colic, cancer pain, other acute/chronic forms of pain and high fever unresponsive to other agents.
 Metamizole also effectively manages biliary and intestinal colic-like pain, and reduces the spasm of the smooth muscle of the sphincter of Oddi.